 6.8 The academic issues raised above (6.6) can be addressed partly by applying new approaches and theories to evidence already published, and by constructing new syntheses.
 There is also a need for new research, and in particular for the type of interdisciplinary, problem-oriented enquiry into a manageable but extensive sample of the countryside – a large parish, estate or manor for example – which has yielded such fruitful results in the past.
 Previous work has tended to be based on nucleated villages and their territories, but now work should be focused on regions of dispersed settlement, or those with both nucleated and scattered settlements.
 The techniques used in such research, and any site chosen for excavation, must include extensive survey, geophysical investigation, analysis of environmental remains, documentary study, work on standing buildings and the use of every possible source of relevant information.

-8 In respect of recording buildings advantage should be taken of the opportunities provided by Planning Policy Guidance 15: Planning And The Historic Environment, September 1994.
+2 In respect of recording buildings advantage should be taken of the opportunities provided by Planning Policy Guidance 15: Planning and the Historic Environment, September 1994.